 - If a missionary cancels before their International Ticketing Deadline, no charges will be made to the missionary account, and those funds will hold in that missionary’s account for up to 1 year to send that same missionary or an immediate family member on another Global Expeditions trip.

 - If the missionary cancels his or her plans to go on a mission trip after the Ticketing Deadline, the cost of deposits and flights administrative expenses will still be charged to their missions account.
 If a domestic flight was purchased via Skypass Travel, that cost will also be deducted.

 - If a project is rerouted at the discretion of Global Expeditions, the cancellation policy does continue to apply.

 - If a cancellation is made within 14 days of the trips start date, the full cost of the project will be charged to that missionaries account, along with all relevant travel fees.
 The funds in the account will be deducted for that season.

 - Official trip cancellations should be submitted in writing to firstname.lastname@example.org with the Missionary’s name and ID# and reason for cancellation.

-Global Expeditions (Teen Mania Ministries) is a member of the Evangelical Council for Financial Accountability and is registered with the IRS as a 501(c) (3) nonprofit organization, making all donations to the ministry tax-deductible.
+Global Expeditions (Teen Mania Ministries) is registered with the IRS as a 501(c) (3) nonprofit organization, making all donations to the ministry tax-deductible.
 In order to receive a tax deduction, the IRS requires donors to release to Teen Mania the control of how their donations are spent.
 This means all contributions raised for mission trips must be payable to Teen Mania Ministries in order to receive a tax deduction.